 Plan an overnight date night or staycation.

-Would love to hear more ways you all make sex a priority in your relationships…
+Would love to hear more ways you all prioritize sex in a relationship…